County modifies landfill fees

 "Green waste is an issue where it’s never been charged for.
 And so because of that, it’s been abused," Scott said.
 "People outside of Summit County have brought their waste [here] because other landfills do charge for that material.

 The change in fees is necessary, Scott says, because the landfill operation last year was changed from a general fund budget to an Enterprise Fund.
+This means it is no longer funded by property tax revenues but rather is based on the revenues the landfills have coming in at the scales.

 "The landfill is not costing taxpayers any money.
 It’s actually being paid for by those who use it," Scott said. "[The changes] will help to make everything systematic, fair and similar for everybody."